 A sweet red crushed pepper from Spain, available at Spanish food stores, like The Spanish Table, or online.
 This site is a lovely reference for different varieties of peppers.

-We use Extra Virgin olive oil for just about everything.
+I use Extra Virgin olive oil for just about everything.
 But, it turns out that out a ridiculous number of major brand olive oils are not actually extra-virgin as claimed...you can look up your favorite on p.
 10 of this report from UC Davis to see whether to stick with it or switch brands.
-Costco's Kirkland organic olive oil was one that made the cut, or try going local if you live near olive growers and want to take the opportunity to support small farms.
+California Olive Ranch was one that made the cut, or try going local if you live near olive growers and want to take the opportunity to support small farms.

-Most of the produce we get is local and organic, and comes from either our CSA box (from Del Rio Botanical) or from the Sacramento Co-op .
-We first started buying local and organic produce because it's healthier, but now we're just obsessed with the taste.
+Most of the produce I get is local and organic and comes from the Sacramento Co-op.
+I first started buying local and organic produce because it's healthier, but now I'm just obsessed with the taste.

 Different brands and shapes of whole wheat pasta taste completely different, so it's worth experimenting with a variety of different types.
 Some taste like cardboard.
 Resist the urge to conclude that all whole wheat pasta is like this.
 Say goodbye to the offending brand, and look elsewhere.
 My favorites by far are Eden Organic's Kamut Spirals and Delallo whole wheat orzo.